jesseyujielee/CIS25_Fall2025/README.md

 5. An id is taken to search for (0-499).
 6. The binary search is performed using hi, lo, and mid variables (if array[mid] == target, return that name, but if not, adjust hi and lo accordingly to halve the search region, then repeat).
 7. The array is deleted.

+# Midterm

+midterm_bank.cpp:

+Objective: to design a bank account class, then test it.
+1. A class called BankAccount is created with private members balance and file
+2. A private method called saveToFile() opens file in append mode and determines the transaction from the string passed into it, then appends and closes the file.
+3. Public members are the constructor, deposit(), withdraw(), and get(). deposit() and withdraw() update balance (error is thrown if withdraw is too high) and call saveToFile(), and get() returns balance.
+4. In main(), a test BankAccount object is made, deposited into, and withdrawn from 2 times, then the balance is printed.